 Do you have an idol?
 Who is someone you really admire?

-What’s one piece of advice that would you give to future health care workers?
+What’s one piece of advice you would give to future health care workers?

-DR. RALF MORENO GARCIA: Treat each patient as if it were your mother, father, sibling or child.
+DR. RALF MORENO GARCIA: Treat each patient as if she or he were your mother, father, sibling or child.

 What do you hope for our world and our community?

-DR. RALF MORENO GARCIA: I hope all of us try to understand one another, trying to imagine how it is to be someone else, and how we would behave if we were in their situation.
+DR. RALF MORENO GARCIA: I hope all of us try to understand one another by trying to imagine how it is to be someone else and how we would behave if we were in their situation.
 By doing so, we would be more compassionate, kinder and understanding of our differences.

 We hope you learned a lot more about the lives of health workers at UNICEF thanks to Dr. Moreno Garcia’s great answers.
 You can keep the conversation going in your own communities, by asking your doctors and nurses some of these questions too.
 And remember to thank them, because they are superheroes!

 Top photo: Idress Seyawash, founder of Ketab lwast mobile library, started his travel from Afghanistan's Jalalabad city, in Nangarhar Province, to surrounding rural villages in the Bihsud District as part of a 25-day campaign to raise children's awareness about COVID 19 by sharing measures they can take to protect themselves, including frequent handwashing. © UNICEF/UNI325981